 Similar invasive species horror stories occurred in Europe in the Dark Ages, when the spread of the invasive black rat species through ships coming from tropical Asia caused the Black Death.
 It was also carried by rabbits, who were brought over in the 18th Century and ravaged crops and wildlife, necessitating nation-long fences to be built to curb their spread.

 Invasive species are almost always introduced to an area where they don't belong by human action.
 It could be direct action, like the person who deliberately introduced rabbits to Australia, or an accident, like tracking mussels into the Lakes on the hull of your ship.
 For this reason, you may be asked to clean your shoes and let customs inspect your crates of abstract art for hidden plant or animal matter.
 Additionally, you should always declare any organic matter and let them decide if it's dangerous.

-Page sponsored by Willowdale Endodontics - root canal, Toronto specialists.
-Bad toothache, give them a call today!
+Page sponsored by Shore Side Dentistry.
+Bad toothache?
+Give them a call today!